DSPN/DataStaxDay/labs/Lab 1 - Accessing the Cluster.md

 service dse restart
 ```

-The service will come back with messages saying that Spark and Solr are now running as shown below.
+The service will come back with messages saying that Graph, Spark and Solr are now running as shown below.

 ![](./img/lab1-7service.png)